-- Relatively small electromagnetic energy: This could come from AC current on a nearby power cable, or RF energy transmitting through the air, and can cause electrical noise that either corrupts an analog signal or disrupts digital communications. - Larger electromagnetic energy: The antenna loop scenario can have a more damaging effect when a large current is discharged nearby.
-The creation of an electromagnetic pulse can induce a surge that damages attached electronic devices.
+- Relatively small electromagnetic energy: This could come from AC current on a nearby power cable, or RF energy transmitting through the air, and can cause electrical noise that either corrupts an analog signal or disrupts digital communications. - Larger electromagnetic energy: The antenna loop scenario can have a more damaging

 Another way ground loops affect a system is by allowing ground current to flow between devices.
 This can be either a DC or AC effect.
 For various reasons, the voltage potential between two different points on the surface of the earth is not always 0 V. Therefore, when two electrical devices are both connected to a local earth ground, there may exist a voltage difference between the two devices.
 When a cable is connected between the two devices at different voltages, physics dictates than an electrical current must flow between the two points through the cable.
-See Figure 23-2 (p.
-214).
+See Figure 22-2 (p.
+173).

-Figure 23-2.
+Figure 22-2.
 Leakage current (AC or DC) from nearby load